-This was last week's idea, and we got long last Friday at an avg. price of 2.408 (which is where it, per chance, closed yesterday.
+Two weeks ago, we got long at an avg. price of 2.408.
 The two upside targets are labeled on the chart with ratio price levels on right scale.
-Our sell-stop is to exit on consecutive closes beneath 2.393.
+Our sell-stop is to exit on consecutive daily closes beneath 2.393.
+If today is another day like yesterday that sees a decent market decline, then I'd just exit this trade on today's close.